ducktype-org/.github/profile/README.md

-Rift is an in-development programming language.
+Duckling is an in-development programming language.